fbpx

 Day 5 - Lisbon

-Today, jump on a bus through the countryside of central Portugal to Lisbon.
-As one of Europe's most pleasant and affordable capital cities, Lisbon combines the best elements of Portuguese life, offering fantastic architecture, a multicultural population, delicious seafood and non-stop nightlife.
-On arrival to the city, head out on an orientation walk around Lisbon, located on the banks of the Tagus (Tejo) River.
-Much of Lisbon’s character and charm lies in its beautiful renovated buildings, grand boulevards and impressive castles and churches.
+Today, take a train through the countryside of central Portugal to Lisbon.
+As one of Europe's most affordable capital cities, Lisbon combines the best elements of Portuguese life, offering a multicultural population, delicious seafood and non-stop nightlife.
+When you arrive, head out on an orientation walk on the banks of the Tagus (Tejo) River.
+Much of Lisbon’s character and lies in its beautifully renovated buildings, grand boulevards and impressive castles and churches.
 Visit the medieval citadel in the city centre, the Citadel of Sao Jorge Castle, which dates back to Moorish times and sits on the highest point of the Old Town.
-Look down on a city swarming with endless angular white houses and buildings with distinct red terracotta rooftops.
-Your evening is free to explore as you wish, perhaps head to the grand Naval Museum for an insight into the history of Portuguese navigation.
-Or maybe you'd prefer to roam through charming narrow streets of local neighbourhoods and see local life play out.
-If you want to sample some Portugese nightlife, Barrio Alto is the place to head this evening.
+Your evening is free to explore at your own pace, so maybe head to the grand Naval Museum for an insight into the history of Portuguese navigation.
+If you want to jump into the local nightlife, head to Barrio Alto.

 Day 6 - Lisbon

-Today is free for you to explore more of Lisbon, or maybe take a 45 minute train ride out to the mountainous region of Sintra, an absolute jewel of Portugal where you will see a beautiful Pena Palace.
-This area offers great walking, stunning cliff-top palaces and unique Moorish architecture.
-The 8th-century Castle of the Moors looks down on the Old Town, and the views from the battlements across the Serra de Sintra mountain range are stunning.
+Today is free for you to explore more of Lisbon, or you can take a 45-minute train ride out to the mountainous region of Sintra – a jewel of Portugal where you’ll see the Pena Palace.
+This area offers great walking opportunities, cliff-top palaces and unique Moorish architecture.
+The 8th-century Castle of the Moors looks down on the Old Town, and the views from the battlements across the Serra de Sintra Mountain Range are worth the trip.

-Olhao is separated from the Atlantic Ocean by a series of barrier islands, creating a beautiful landscape of canals, salt pans, lagoons and sandbanks.
-Today board a local passenger boat and head out to one of these islands, Ilha de Culatra, where you can wander along a series of boardwalks, leading away from the fishermen’s settlements.
-You'll cross over dunes and lagoons to beaches that are so long that they disappear into the haze of the horizon.
-Return to Olhao in the afternoon (or earlier if you wish), and enjoy the rest of your day relaxing in Olhao.
-Perhaps use the area's great walking paths to access some of the Algarve's lesser-known spots, or maybe head towards the Ria Formosa Nature Reserve for some bird watching.
-Evenings are best spent watching breathtaking sunsets, and the best place to do so is Olhao’s Old Town.
+Faro is separated from the Atlantic Ocean by a series of barrier islands, creating a beautiful landscape of canals, salt pans, lagoons and sandbanks.
+Today, you’ll board a local passenger boat and head out to one of these islands where you can wander along a series of boardwalks leading away from the fishermen’s settlements.
+You'll cross over dunes and lagoons to beaches that are so long that they disappear into the horizon.
+Return to Faro in the afternoon and enjoy the rest of your day at leisure.
+Maybe use the area's great walking paths to access some of the Algarve's lesser known spots or find a good spot to watch the sunset.

 Day 9 - Seville

-Leave Portugal behind and return to Spain, travelling by private vehicle to the charming city of Seville.
+Leave Portugal behind and return to Spain, travelling by private vehicle to the city of Seville.
 If the legends are to be believed, Seville was founded by Hercules and its origins are linked with the Tartessian civilisation.
 To the Romans it was Hispalis, and to the Moors it was Isbiliya.
-After the Christian reconquest, it became thought of as the portal to the 'New World', and is today is the largest city in southern Spain.
-Seville is famous for its vitality and flamboyance as the city of Carmen, Don Juan and Figaro.
-Seville is also well-known for its oranges, tapas and flamenco, all three of which are ingrained in the fabric of the city and its proud people.
-Enjoy a short orientation walk around the main sights, then enjoy some free time in the late afternoon and evening to explore as you wish.
+After the Christian reconquest, it became thought of as the portal to the 'New World' and today is the largest city in southern Spain, well-known for its oranges, tapas and flamenco.
+When you arrive, head out for a short orientation walk around the main sites, then enjoy some free time in the late afternoon and evening to explore at your own pace.

 Day 10 - Chefchaouen

-This morning you'll rise early to start your long journey to Chefchaouen.
+This morning, rise early to start your long journey to Chefchaouen.
 You'll head toward Tarifa and then leave Europe behind as you make your way to Africa.
-After leaving the ferry, you'll be picked up by our Moroccan crew, and journey to a mountain town peppered with blue-washed buildings and ambient restaurants – Chefchaouen, which is in the centre of an agricultural region.
-There may not be much time to explore this rural retreat by the time you arrive today, but you might just have time to look over the architecture of the 15th-century Grand Mosque and the medina, the walled fortress of the Kasbah.
-Perhaps tuck into some popular local goats’ cheese or a tajine tonight, before settling in to your hotel.
+After leaving the ferry, you'll be picked up by the Moroccan crew and make your way to a mountain town peppered with blue-washed buildings and ambient restaurants – Chefchaouen, the centre of an agricultural region.
+There may not be much time to explore this rural retreat by the time you arrive today, but you might just have time to look over the 15th-century Grand Mosque and the medina.
+Tonight, maybe tuck into some popular local goats’ cheese or a tajine before settling into your hotel.

 Day 11 - Chefchaouen

 Meet your local guide early in the day to explore the maze of streets in Chefchaouen.
 The ‘blue city’ is arguably one of the prettiest places in Morocco.
-Set against a wide valley and nestled between two peaks in the stunning Rif Mountains, Chefchaouen may take you by surprise.
-Its medina has been lovingly cared for with striking blue and whitewashed houses, red-tiled roofs and artistic doorways.
-The medina is filled with handicrafts, while the main square has shops selling woven goods and small sweets.
-Learn about general life in a small Moroccan community, visit a communal bakery and walk up to a former mosque for a great view over the town that's nestled between two mountain peaks.
+Set against a wide valley and nestled between two peaks in the Rif Mountains, Chefchaouen’s medina has been lovingly cared for with striking blue and whitewashed houses, red-tiled roofs and artistic doorways.
+The medina is filled with handicrafts, while the main square has shops selling woven goods and sweets.
+Learn about general life in a small Moroccan community, visit a communal bakery and walk up to a former mosque for a great view over the town.
 As a popular shopping destination for handicrafts, carpets, blankets or woollen garments, you may also see the artisans at work.
-Possibly relax after your walking tour in a traditional Moroccan hammam.
+After your walking tour, maybe head to a traditional Moroccan hammam to relax.

 Day 12 - Fes

 Say farewell to Chefchaouen today and jump on a private minivan trip to the spiritual and cultural heart of Morocco.
-Arrive in the city of Fes and step back in time to the medieval medina thick with exotic smells, tastes and sounds.
-Vibrant, noisy, fascinating and overwhelming – a feast for the senses – Fes is the mother of all medinas.
-Maybe fuel explorations of this imperial city with a glass of mint tea and some sweet Moroccan dates.
-Your day is free once you arrive, so perhaps get your bearings of the most complete medieval city in the Arab world.
-The adventurous may want to try some Moroccan specialities like a camel burger or harira (chickpea soup) and chicken-stuffed pastilla with couscous for dinner.
-Watching the sun set over the Medina while a dozen melodic prayer calls vie for attention is an experience you'll likely remember for a long time.
+Arrive in the city of Fes and step back in time to the medieval medina, thick with tantalising smells, tastes and sounds.
+Vibrant, noisy and fascinating, the medina is a feast for the senses.
+With your free afternoon, maybe have a glass of mint tea and some sweet Moroccan dates to refuel, then continue exploring.
+Tonight, you might like to try some local specialities like harira (chickpea soup) or chicken-stuffed pastilla with couscous.
+Watch the sunset over the medina, then head back to your accommodation for a night’s rest.

 Day 13 - Fes

-Take a guided walking tour of the old city, known locally as Fes el Bali.
-Step back in time in to the labyrinth of the Medina, which is alive with craftsmen, markets, tanneries and mosques.
-Pass donkeys piled high with goods (this is one of the largest car-free urban zones in the world) and explore the specialty sections that divide the souks.
-Medieval Fes was one of the world's great centres of education and culture: both Islamic and Jewish.
+Take a guided walking tour of the Old City, known locally as Fes el Bali, and step back in time to the labyrinth of the medina.
+Alive with craftsmen, markets, tanneries and mosques, you’ll pass donkeys piled high with goods (this is one of the largest car-free urban zones in the world) and explore the specialty sections that divide the souks.
+Medieval Fes was one of the world's great centres of education and culture, both Islamic and Jewish.
 Its religious institutions and its libraries are legendary.
 Its mosques are of great renown.
 Look out for the Medersa Bou Inania, one of the city's most beautiful buildings, which has recently been restored and is now open to tourists.
-Pass the Belghazi Museum, Medresse el Attarine and the splendid Funduk Nejjarine, a beautifully restored 18th century inn.
+Pass the Belghazi Museum, Medresse el Attarine and the splendid Funduk Nejjarine – a beautifully restored 18th century inn.
 You'll also see the famous tannery, known for the iconic view overlooking its dye pits, and a ceramics factory where you can see potters working in the traditional way.
 After the tour, the afternoon is free for you to enjoy as you please.

 Day 14 - Marrakech

 Travel by train this morning to Marrakech.
-On arrival in Marrakech, ead out with the group for a quick visit to the main square, Djemaa El Fna before dinner.
+When you arrive, head out with the group for a quick visit to the main square – Djemaa el-Fna.
 The square is filled with a hive of activity.
-Henna-painters, performers and storytellers share the square with a street food bazaar, packed with stalls loaded with Moroccan delicacies.
-From a distance you'll see the Koutoubia Mosque and its minaret – famous throughout the world as one of the greatest minarets and the 'sister' to the Giralda in Seville.
-If you have time the following day, explore the ruins of Palais Badi, once one of the most beautiful palaces in the world, or comb the spectacular bazaar, where every step to a new souq brings a new smell, a new sight or a new gift to buy.
-Be enticed by the alluring scents and brilliant colours of the spice markets, the sounds of the musicians, the rich folds of carpets, delectable foods, acrobats and perfumed gardens.
-Perhaps brave dinner in the chaotic square of Djemaa el Fna, when night falls.
+Henna painters, performers and storytellers share the square with a street food bazaar packed with stalls loaded with Moroccan delicacies.
+From a distance, you'll see the Koutoubia Mosque and its minaret – famous throughout the world as one of the greatest minarets and the 'sister' to the Giralda in Seville.
+You can have dinner here or ask your local leader for a great local restaurant recommendation and celebrate a trip well-travelled with your group.

 Day 15 - Marrakech